dgroomes/java-columnar-query-engine/README.md

   * DONE Incorporate the state data into the Arrow data model.
   * DONE Load the adjacencies data into the in-memory format.
   * Implement a query across state adjacencies data.
-* [ ] Create a generic graph query API plus a (overtly simple) query execution engine.
+* [x] DONE Create a generic graph query API plus a (overtly simple) query execution engine.
 The graph API only supports schema-ful graphs (does this matter?).
 The query execution engine should prune the vector lists (i can't find words for this right now).
   * Ok I did the foundation of this work in other tasks, and the task-tracking is quite messy but I'm not going re-write history here.
 Let's move on.
 Now I need flesh out the query API.
   * DONE Support multiple criteria for strings.
-  * Support multiple criteria for ints.
+  * DONE Support multiple criteria for ints.
 Note: if I take on this work now, I will implement it as another copy/paste change and the code will continue to suffer.
 If I consolidate the design and implementation first, while benefiting from a solid set of regression tests against an API that I'm also happy enough with (no need to change the API for now!) then the refactoring process will be safe/fun and then I come back and implement this task.
 I need to pay off this